libp2p/specs/pubsub/gossipsub/partial-messages.md

 give the opportunity for a partial message request to finish and provide the missing message more efficiently.

+### DoS Resiliency

+- Limit the amount of peer initiated state you track.

+### Eager pushing data

+If you have a peer's `partsMetadata` you should use that to decide what to send to the peer.
+The corollary is that you do not eager push data to a peer that has given you its `partsMetadata`.

 ### Example Application Interface

 Message contents are application defined, thus splitting a message must be